 That being said, eligibility does not mean that Google will always reward your content with a rich snippet, but you are setting your content up for the opportunity to be awarded with one.
 You’re doing all you can from a technical standpoint, but you should also focus on building more credibility with search engines to set your website up for long-term success.
-For example, by increasing your E-A-T (expertise, authoritativeness, and trustworthiness), Google will start to understand how your website and business overall relates to entities in its knowledge graph.
+For example, by increasing your E-E-A-T (experience, expertise, authoritativeness, and trustworthiness), Google will start to understand how your website and business overall relates to entities in its knowledge graph.
 This streamlines Google’s ability to match a user’s search query to the most relevant content from your site!

 We keep an eye on updates to Google’s structured data documentation so that you don’t have to!
 If you’re looking for help with your structured data implementation, we’d love to hear from you.
 We help you go beyond the fundamentals of search engine optimization, leveraging structured data to showcase your unique value in search.
 In a rapidly changing SEO environment, we introduce agility to your digital team, saving you time and resources for managing other aspects of your business portfolio.
 We deliver to your online business goals using our structured data expertise and advanced technology.

 Are you ready to unleash the power of structured data?

 Martha van Berkel is the co-founder and CEO of Schema App, an end-to-end Schema Markup solution provider based in Guelph, Ontario.
 She focuses on helping SEO teams globally understand the value of Schema Markup and how they can leverage Schema Markup to boost their SEO strategy and drive results.